These guidelines should be read in conjunction with the information at Working with the TAC.

 - vocational aids

-Specialised equipment requires written clinical justification on the Equipment Prescription Form (EPF) from a patient’s treating medical practitioner or health professional.
+Specialised equipment requires written clinical justification on the Assistive technology assessment and recommendations form from a patient’s treating medical practitioner or health professional.
 The request should include:

 - a summary of the patient’s injuries and equipment needs